bschnei/ebu-bootloader/README.md

 Support for the ESPRESSObin Ultra has been [merged](https://source.denx.de/u-boot/custodians/u-boot-marvell/-/commit/d901c9b8d69e2036c3e991e0364b5eb008788a32) into the Marvell ARM Custodian Tree.
 This should make it part of the 2024.10 release of U-Boot.
 Until then, configuration (mvebu_espressobin_ultra-88f3720_defconfig) is copied into `u-boot/configs` and the device tree (u-boot-dts.patch) is patched in.

 ### CPU Frequency Scaling at 1.2GHz
-The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz, but [mainstream Linux disables 1.2Ghz](https://github.com/torvalds/linux/blob/master/drivers/cpufreq/armada-37xx-cpufreq.c#L109) as a speed for this device.
-If you flash a bootloader that sets the CPU speed to 1.2Ghz (CLOCKSPRESET=CPU_1200_DDR_750) Linux will not be able to manage the CPU frequency (cpufreq-dt does not load) and the system will run stably, but at full speed (1.2Ghz) continuously.
-For a long discussion, see [here](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20).
+The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz.
+However, my devices arrived underclocked by the factory bootloader.
+When I used a bootloader built with `CLOCKSPRESET=CPU_1200_DDR_750`, Linux was unable to manage the CPU frequency (the kernel module `cpufreq-dt` will not load), and the system will run stably, but at full speed (1.2Ghz) *continuously*.

+This device has a long and complicated [history](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20) of instability.
+It seems likely that at least some (if not all) of the reported instability may have been actually the result of a bad value in Marvell's memory initaliziation [all along](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/pull/44) and not the result of a bad kernel driver.

-The Linux kernel needs to be patched to enable frequency scaling when the bootloader sets the CPU speed to 1.2Ghz.
-A script to patch and package the kernel for Arch Linux can be found [here](https://github.com/bschnei/linux-a3700/).
+Unless/until it is merged and released, this [patch](https://lore.kernel.org/linux-arm-kernel/20240603012804.122215-2-ben@bens.haus/) needs to be applied to Linux to enable frequency scaling with a maximum clock speed of 1.2Ghz.
+A PKBGUILD to patch and package the kernel for Arch Linux can be found [here](https://github.com/bschnei/linux-a3700/).

 Alternatively, frequency scaling will work without patching the kernel if the bootloader sets the CPU clock to 1GHz (`make CLOCKSPRESET=CPU_1000_DDR_800`), but that will be the maximum available frequency to the operating system.